This blog post was written by Teresa Wingfield.

 Consistent Protection – Public cloud workloads require protection that auto-scales as they are spun up or down.
 Similarly, private clouds need scanning that scales elastically with demand.
 Without auto-scaling, public clouds can go unprotected and private cloud protection can result in poor resource utilization.
 Connectors give you access to clouds, but can leave you unprotected or make inefficient use of your private cloud resources.

 We hope that you see the value of the 5 “C”s for consistent hybrid cloud security.
 We’d love to share more of our hybrid cloud survey data.
-Click here to access our free white paper.
-Also, click here to learn more about our hybrid cloud security solution.
+Click here to learn more about our hybrid cloud security solution.

 Blue Skies Ahead?
 The State of Cloud Adoption, McAfee white paper, 2016